bananaoomarang/webtaskify/README.md

   Commands:

-    create [options]   Creates the proxy files to be able to call https://webtask.io/ to run your backend task logs [options]     Logs the output of Webtask.io.
+    login              Enter your account name and WebTask token to run other tasks create [options]   Creates the proxy files to be able to call https://webtask.io/ to run your backend task logs [options]     Logs the output of Webtask.io.
 Usefull for debugging tasks